-How to extract LinkedIn profile data using Python
+How to extract LinkedIn profile data with Python (legally)

 Before any code: LinkedIn is the most aggressively defended scraping target on the public web.
 Their legal team has filed and won multiple cases against scraper operators, including the long-running hiQ Labs saga that — despite an early hiQ win — eventually settled with hiQ shutting down.
 If you're doing this commercially, you need a lawyer, not a blog post.
 With that out of the way, here are the technical options.